odea-project/qAlgorithms/report/report.md

 is massively slower than necessary due to creating four additional tables, each with a lenght of the bin size to the power of two.
 The total time spent on reading data from disk was 1.3 seconds.
+Additionally, the R code required up to 2 GB of memory during execution.
+This is roughly four times the size of the dataset as plain text.

 For julia, code was run once before timing to not measure time spent on compiling instead of executing code.
 Since no data is written to